 For Immediate Release

-Wayne Bank is a subsidiary of Norwood Financial Corp, Member FDIC, serving Wayne, Pike and Monroe counties.
-The stock trades on the NASDAQ Global Market under the symbol—NWFL and has Total Assets of $685.5 million as of March 31, 2012.
+Wayne Bank is a subsidiary of Norwood Financial Corp., Member FDIC, and is located in Honesdale, Pennsylvania.
+The Bank has 15 Community Offices in Wayne, Lackawanna, Pike and Monroe Counties.
+The stock trades on the NASDAQ Global Market under the symbol— NWFL.